Galser/oracke-rds-ca-read-replica-test/README.md

 # Requirements

-- Minimal knowldge of Terraform and AWS.
+- Minimal knowledge of Terraform and AWS.
 - Prepare some kind of authorization to AWS provider.
-- Any Terrafrom from TF 0.12.26 up to 1.0.4
+- Any Terraform from TF 0.12.26 up to 1.0.4
 - AWS provider from `3.47` to `3.53`
 - Any AWS region that has AWS RDS
 - Clone the code

-### Reproductio nstep 1: Run first apply to create main database
+### Reproduction step 1: Run first apply to create the main database

 From the clone code repo, provided that you've prepared AWS credentials execute :